 Not every credit card is worth applying for.
-There are some cards that companies release just to remain active on the market.
-As the matter of fact, you will find that most credit cards are nothing to write home about, especially if you prefer using cash to buy things.
+Companies release some cards to remain active on the market.
+As a matter of fact, you will find that most credit cards are nothing to write home about, especially if you prefer using cash to buy things.

 One of these cards is the Capital One Venture Rewards Credit card.
-We are going to review it today and help you decide whether or not to get it.
-This way, we will help you make the decision faster and save you one of those two things ‒ time.
+We will review it today and help you decide whether to get it.
+This way, we will help you decide faster and save you one of those two things ‒ time.
 That’s the least we can do for you.

-As the name of the credit card suggests, it is designed for those who like to venture into the new and unknown ‒ for travelers.
+The credit card is designed for those who like to venture into the new and unknown for travelers.

 If you are a frequent traveler or flyer, this card may be exactly what you are looking for.
 It offers a huge sign-up bonus and the best ongoing rewards on the market.

-But wait, for now comes the best part.
-Through January 2020, this card will earn you ten miles per every dollar spent on booking and paying for hotels at Hotels.com through a special link.
+But wait, for now, comes the best part.
+This card will earn you ten miles per every dollar spent on booking and paying for hotels at Hotels.com through a special link.
 This return is definitely one of the best bonuses you can get on hotel purchases.

 There are two ways to redeem miles for travel:

-You can also redeem your miles for statement credit.
-Once you have accumulated enough miles and you want to spend them, simply sign into your Venture Rewards online account and redeem them for one cent apiece as a statement credit against any eligible travel purchase that you have made with this card in the past ninety days.
-This could be a hotel booking, a car rental or a flight.
+You can also redeem your miles for the statement credit.
+Once you have accumulated enough miles and want to spend them, sign in to your Venture Rewards online account and redeem them for one cent apiece as a statement credit against any eligible travel purchase you have made with this card past ninety days.
+It could be a hotel booking, a car rental, or a flight.

-Also, there is no minimum amount required to redeem and Venture Rewards miles don’t expire as long as you have the account.
-This means that you can redeem as few or as many miles as you want.
+Also, there is no minimum amount required to redeem.
+Venture Rewards miles don’t expire as long as you have the account.
+That means that you can redeem as few or as many miles as you want.

 With the Capital One Venture Rewards credit card, you can travel wherever you want whenever you want.

 You can use it to book and pay for flights with any airline and book any hotel.
 In addition, you can travel whenever you want.
-There are no blackout dates, so nobody is going to limit you even if you want to fly during the peak holiday season.
+There are no blackout dates, so nobody will limit you even if you want to fly during the peak holiday season.

 If you are a regular traveler, you are going to love the fact that this card offers travel accident insurance up to $250,000, lost luggage reimbursement up to $3,000, as well as secondary auto rental coverage.

 Also, you will get extended warranty protection on everyday purchases.
-This feature will extend the original warranty up to one year for warranties of three years or less, with a maximum of $10,000 per claim and $50,000 per cardholder.
+This feature will extend the original warranty from 1 to 3 years or fewer warranties, with up to $10,000 per claim and $50,000 per cardholder.
 In addition, purchase security will replace, repair or reimburse you for purchases in case of damage or theft within ninety days of the purchase, up to $500 per claim and $50,000 per cardholder.

-When it comes to security features, Venture Rewards offers security and account alerts, card lock option, fraud coverage, Second Look and Eno options, as well as SureSwipe/Touch ID.
+When it comes to security features, Venture Rewards offers security and account alerts, card lock options, fraud coverage, Second Look and Eno options, as well as SureSwipe/Touch ID.

-Finally, all of you international travelers will love the fact that the Venture Rewards card doesn’t have any foreign transaction fees.
+Finally, all international travelers will love that the Venture Rewards card doesn’t have any foreign transaction fees.
 This allows you to use the card without any extra charges for using it outside of the US.

-Even though the fee is waived for the first year, each next year you will have to pay $95 for using the card.
-It is not uncommon for the best credit cards to have an annual fee, but having to pay almost $100 a year to use a card is not something to ignore.
+Even though the fee is waived for the first year, you will have to pay $95 for using the card each next year.
+It is not uncommon for the best credit cards to have an annual fee, but paying almost $100 a year to use a card is not something to ignore.

-The fee for this card used to be significantly lower, but Capital One decided to raise it in 2017 in order to ‘raise’ it to the standard set by other similar cards.
+The fee for this card was significantly lower, but Capital One decided to raise it in 2017 to ‘raise’ it to the standard set by other similar cards.

 But nothing eases the pain inflicted by the fact that there is no introductory APR.
 Some other cards offer low introductory APR or no APR at all for purchases and balance transfers during the first six to eighteen months.
 But not this one.

-In case you decide to use your miles for a statement credit for non-travel purchases or cash back, they are worth only half as much as if you redeemed them for travel miles.
-The strength of this card lies in its travel benefits, so it’s better to use it for travel.
+If you decide to use your miles for a statement credit for non-travel purchases or cashback, they are worth only half as much as if you redeem them for travel miles.
+This card’s strength lies in its travel benefits, so it’s better to use it for travel.

-If you like to ‘hack’ your cards (transfer your miles to a travel partner or use other loopholes in order to multiply your rewards), this is not the card for you.
-This card is very transparent, so what you see is what you get.
+If you like to hack your cards (transfer your miles to a travel partner or use other loopholes to multiply your rewards), this is not the card for you.
+This card is very transparent, so you see what you get.

 Are you a travel junkie?
 Or maybe you travel often for business?
-If you spend a lot of time on planes and in hotels, this card is definitely something you should consider.
-It is probably the best travel credit card along with the Chase Sapphire Preferred and a couple others.
+If you spend a lot of time on planes and hotels, this card is definitely something you should consider.
+It is probably the best travel credit card, along with the Chase Sapphire Preferred and a couple of others.

-Also, the fantastic 2-miles-per-dollar per purchase and 10-miles-per-hotel on hotel bookings will make all of you travelers want to have this card in your wallet.
-If that is not enough, then we can add the fact that the Venture Rewards charges no extra fees on foreign transactions.
+The fantastic 2-miles-per-dollar per purchase and 10-miles-per-hotel on hotel bookings will make all of you travelers want to have this card in your wallet.
+If that is not enough, we can add that Venture Rewards charges no extra fees on foreign transactions.